bhan-trinh/debugging-cheat-sheet/README.md

 # Debugging Cheat Sheet
-A sheet of common bugs I run into and how to quickly resolve them with explanations
+A sheet of common bugs and errors I often run into and how to quickly resolve them with explanations.

 ## REACT NATIVE